naclcaleb/Webcourse/Lessons/lesson1.md

 Since we can't have that happening, the frontend languages cannot access the database, and instead we have the intermedium.
 The intermedium *is* allowed to access the database, but it cannot be tampered with by the users.
 Instead, the frontend languages can "ask" the intermedium to get certain data from the database, and the intermedium will make sure that user is allowed to access that information.
 If they are, it will get from the database, then pass it back to the frontend.

 ## Review
-In summary, a web application
+In summary, a web application is simply a set of computer programs, composed of a frontend and a backend, that work together to give the user a certain service.
+The frontend generates everything you see (UI), and the backend helps the frontend get the right information.
+For security purposes, the backend is split into an intermedium and a database.